Infant Baptism or Baby Baptism also called Paedobaptism Is UNscriptural

 Notice another time household is cited, which the proponents of infant baptism will probably never volunteer:Then the father realized that this was the exact time at which Jesus had said to him, "Your son will live."
 So he and all his household believed (John 4:53).Clearly, everyone in that man's household was old enough to have a personal faith in Jesus, which is needed for salvation.
 Why then couldn't it be the same way for the Philippian jailer, even apart from Acts 16:34?
 Moreover, couldn't the same be said about the following household:Crispus, the synagogue ruler, and his entire household believed in the Lord; and many of the Corinthians who heard him believed and were baptized (Acts 18:8).The entire household of Crispus was old enough to believe in the Lord.
 It was after this act of faith that they were water baptized.
 That is household baptism, which cannot be the same as infant baptism.

-This is the same truth conveyed elsewhere with the conversion of Cornelius and his household:
+This is the same truth conveyed elsewhere with the conversion of Cornelius the centurion and his household:

 Next we come to the household of Stephanas, whom Paul baptized: